-ACT-LA co-anchors Build Better LA, a coalition of labor and affordable housing advocates that aims to ensure the creation and preservation of critically needed affordable housing and local, high-wage jobs for Angelenos.
+In 2016, ACT-LA co-anchored Build Better LA, a coalition of labor and affordable housing advocates that developed Measure JJJ to ensure the creation and preservation of critically needed affordable housing and local, high-wage jobs for Angelenos.

 Build Better LA successfully passed Measure JJJ in November 2016 to ensure that Los Angeles residents benefit from the current development boom in Los Angeles by requiring low-cost housing be included in developments getting zone changes and General Plan Amendments.
-The new law also requires that these developments create livable wage jobs for local residents who need them the most.
+Measure JJJ also requires that these developments create livable wage jobs for local residents who need them the most.
 Measure JJJ will safeguard families at risk of displacement by preserving the City’s affordable housing stock through replacement of rent stabilized units.

-As the City of LA updates its 35 Community Plans, Measure JJJ will be a tool that advocates can use to ensure that plans promote affordability and access for the City’s low-income communities.
+As the City of LA updates its 35 Community Plans, Measure JJJ ensures that plans promote affordability and access for the City’s low-income communities.

 Read the full text of Initiative Ordinance JJJ (Measure JJJ) here.

-With $160 billion being invested toward transit infrastructure for the Los Angeles region, it is critical that opportunities like the TOC Affordable Housing Incentive program allow for working, transit-dependent families to live near existing and future transit stations.
-See the LA City Department of City Planning’s latest Housing Progress Report released in June 2019 with details on how the TOC Program is successfully increasing Los Angeles affordable housing stock.
+With $160 billion being invested toward transit infrastructure for the Los Angeles region, it is critical that opportunities like the TOC Program allow for working, transit-dependent families to live near existing and future transit stations.
+See the LA City Department of City Planning’s latest Housing Progress Report with details on how the TOC Program is successfully increasing LA’s affordable housing stock.